If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Cervical smear tests and routine blood tests will not detect BV.

 You can be tested and receive treatment for BV at some Brook services, your GP surgery or at GUM or sexual health clinics.
-Find your nearest using our find a service tool.
+Find your nearest clinic using our find a service tool.

 BV can go away by itself but is easily treated with antibiotics.